• Skip to main content

-Since I started my podcast, I regularly get pitches for people eager to be my guests.
+Since I started my podcast, I regularly get pitches from people eager to be my guests.
 They usually go something like this:

 Hi Cathy,